SapienzaInteractiveGraphicsCourse/final-project-af/README.md

-# :skull: Spectre Invasion :skull:
+# :skull: Spectre Survivor :skull:

 Final project for the course of Interactive Graphics 2021/2022.